AFCAT Normalization Scheme 2025

 Why AFCAT Normalization Scheme is Introduced by IAF?

-- Uniform Selection Process: The introduction of normalization aims to ensure consistency in the selection process and assess candidates' merit on a standardized scale.
+- Uniform Selection Process: The introduction of normalization aims to ensure consistency in the selection process and assess students' merit on a standardized scale.

 The surge in the number of applicants, coupled with diverse question paper difficulty levels, prompted the IAF to introduce the notable AFCAT Normalisation Scheme.